shlevanto/pygobnilp_phd/README.md

 network, but takes just under 100 seconds on my desktop.

-The Python implementation of GOBNILP also learns Gaussian networks from continuous data using BGe scoring.
-To do this use '--score BGe' on the command line.
+The Python implementation of GOBNILP also learns Gaussian networks from continuous data using either BGe scoring or penalised Gaussian MLE scores (AIC, BIC or L0).
+To use, for example BGe scoring do, '--score BGe' on the command line.
 (The format for continuous data is similar to that for discrete data except there is no line for arity.)
 For example